Insights from Heroku's Head of Developer Marketing

 Natalie leads the Developer Marketing Team at Heroku, a Salesforce company, and is responsible for the strategy and execution of hundreds of events geared toward developers and technical audiences.
 While she is not a developer herself, she’s learned that engaging developers with her event portfolio requires a very different approach than most traditional marketing.

-Are you marketing to developers?
+Marketing to developers?

-Get these 5 Tips from Heroku.
+Learn 5 important tips from Heroku.

 Developers love events... but hate a sales pitch.